sonyarianto/graphql-nodejs-concept/README.md

 ## Libraries and tools used (see on `package.json`)

-- `graphql`, as JS reference implementation for GraphQL
+- `graphql`, as JS reference implementation for GraphQL.
-- `graphql-yoga`, as GraphQL server
+- `graphql-yoga`, as GraphQL server.
 - `nodemon`, just a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ## Sample data